InsertKoinIO/koin/projects/docs/quickstart/android-compose.md

 > UserRepository is referenced in UserViewModel's constructor

-We declare `UserViewModel` in our Koin module.
-We declare it as a `viewModel` definition, to not keep any instance in memory (avoid any leak with Android lifecycle):
+We declare `UserStateHolder` in our Koin module.
+We declare it as a `factory` definition, to not keep any instance in memory (avoid any leak with Android lifecycle):

 ```kotlin
 val appModule = module {